Python-GIS-book/site/source/part2/chapter-07/md/03-coordinate-reference-systems-raster.md

 - The ***transform*** describes how pixel coordinates (row, column) map to real-world coordinates (e.g., meters or degrees).
 It defines the raster’s scale, rotation, and location.
 - The ***affine*** transformation is a mathematical model commonly used in Python to define the spatial transformation of raster data.
 It consists of six parameters that control translation (position), scaling (resolution), and rotation/skew.

 In addition to these concepts, a raster dataset may also be georeferenced using *{term}`Ground Control Points` (GCP)* or *{term}`Rational Polynomial Coefficients` (RPCs)*.
 Ground Control Points are known locations on the Earth's surface with accurately measured coordinates using e.g. GPS device or derived from high-resolution reference image.
-They are used to improve georeferencing by linking raster pixel positions to real-world coordinates.
+They are used to improve georeferencing accuracy by linking raster pixel positions to real-world coordinates.
 GCPs help correct distortions in aerial or satellite images by creating polynomial transformations.
 Typically a dataset will have multiple GCPs distributed across the image.

 Rational Polynomial Coefficients (RPCs) provide an alternative georeferencing method, often used for high-resolution satellite imagery.
 Instead of an affine transform, RPCs model the relationship between image coordinates and real-world coordinates using rational polynomial coefficients which are typically provided by satellite image providers.
 They allow for more complex transformations, especially in cases where elevation variations affect image positioning.

-## Extracting Coordinate Reference System information
+## Extracting geoferencing / CRS attributes

 ```python
 import xarray as xr